theapache64/theapache64.github.io/src/content/blog/how-reverse-engineering-saved-me-4000-on-car-mods.md

 ---
 author: theapache64
 pubDatetime: 2024-02-10T00:00:00+05:30
-modDatetime: 2024-08-12T00:00:00+05:30
+modDatetime: 2024-08-26T00:00:00+05:30
-title: How Reverse Engineering Saved Me ₹4000 on Car Mods!
+title: How Reverse Engineering Saved Me ~87% Cost on Car Mods!
-slug: how-reverse-engineering-saved-me-4000-on-car-mods
+slug: how-reverse-engineering-saved-me-87-percent-on-car-mods
 featured: true
 draft: false
 description:
-  How I saved ₹4000 on car mods by reverse engineering a React Native app and modifying it to work with a cheaper OBD2 reader.
+  How I saved ~87% on car mods by reverse engineering a React Native app and modifying it to work with a cheaper OBD2 reader.
 tags:
   - reverse-engineering
   - cars